 The duties of the Manager are to manage the portfolio and to manage and supervise all investments, maintain the corporate and statutory records of the Company, liaise with the ASX with respect to compliance with the ASX listing rules, liaise with ASIC with respect to compliance with the Corporations Act and liaise with the share registrar of the Company.

-In addition, Cadence Asset Management Pty Limited is to be paid, annually in arrears, a performance fee, being 20% of:
+In addition, Cadence Asset Management Pty Limited is to be paid, annually in arrears, a performance fee, being 15% (plus GST) of the amount of the increase in the value of the portfolio.